List of Hatzalah chapters: Israel

-While Tzevet Hatzolah volunteers provide both emergency first responder care and emergency transport utilizing Magen David Adom ambulances, Ichud Hatzalah only provides first responder care and rely on Magen David Adom for emergency transport.
+While Tzevet Hatzolah volunteers provide both emergency first responder care and emergency transport utilizing Magen David Adom ambulances, Ichud Hatzalah primarily provides first responder care and largely relies on Magen David Adom for emergency transport.

 Each of the organizations has many local chapters, and provides coordinated response for larger emergencies or extra coverage across multiple localities.

 Additionally, there are several smaller Hatzolah organizations that operate on the local level.
 A partial list can be found below.